mozilla/id-specs/browserid/index.md

   * If you do not supply anything (`loggedInUser` is `undefined`), the user's browser WILL invoke either your `onlogin` or your `onlogout` callback to indicate if the user would like to be logged in or not.
   * If you supply `null` or `false`:
-    * If the user's browser also believes that the user does not want to be logged in, then your `onlogout` callback WILL NOT be invoked.
+    * If the user's browser also believes that the user does not want to be logged in, then your `onmatch` callback, if provided, WILL be invoked.
     * If the user's browser disagrees and believes that the user does want to be logged in, then your `onlogin` callback WILL be invoked.
   * If you supply an email address as a String:
-    * If the user's browser agrees that the user would like to be logged in as the user specified in `loggedInUser`, then your `onlogin` callback WILL NOT be invoked.
+    * If the user's browser agrees that the user would like to be logged in as the user specified in `loggedInUser`, then your `onmatch` callback, if provided, WILL be invoked.
     * If the user's browser agrees that the user would like to be logged in, but as someone other than the user specified in `loggedInUser`, then your `onlogin` callback WILL be invoked with a Backed Identity Assertion for the correct user.
     * If the user's browser disagrees and believes that the user does not want to be logged in at all, then your `onlogout` callback WILL be invoked.
   * If you supply a parameter of any other type, the user's browser will throw an exception.